sshahar1/Spring5Workshop/README.md

 # Spring5Workshop

-Spring 5 workshop for Tikal
+This branch includes a reactive REST controller to store and retrieve person's imformation.

+1. What makes this application reactive?
-You have a reactive service to save Persons to the database [PersonService](src/main/java/com/tikalk/workshop/service/PersonService.java), what is the difference between:
+2. You have a reactive service to save Persons to the database [PersonService](src/main/java/com/tikalk/workshop/service/PersonService.java), what is the difference between?
 * storePersonsFlux
 * storePersonsMono